sourcebots/website/content/sponsors.md

 SourceBots relies on the tireless effort of its volunteers and generous support from its sponsors in order to operate.

-## General Sponsors

-These sponsors support all our activities, both running our [larger competition][larger-competition] and the Smallpeice [Summer School][summer-school].

 ### [University of Southampton][uos-website]

 {{< figure class="supporter-logo" src="/img/sponsors/uos.svg" alt="University of Southampton Logo" width="200" >}}

-We are sponsored by the University of Southampton Electronics and Computer Science Department so that we can be a source of recruitment for potential
-<abbr title="Science, Technology, Engineering and Mathematics">STEM</abbr>
-students, currently in their A-level/sixth-form years and looking at universities for Electronics, Computer Science, or Engineering courses.
+The University of Southampton, in particular the Electronics and Computer Science Department, support SourceBots by providing both funding and other resources to help SourceBots organise our competitions.
+The university is also the venue for the competitions.

 ### [Farnell element14][farnell-website]

 {{< figure class="supporter-logo" src="/img/sponsors/element14.svg" alt="element14 Logo" width="200" >}}

-Farnell supports us by providing components for the kits.
+Farnell support SourceBots by providing components for the electronics kits which are used by the competing teams.

-We write blog posts for their website for other societies or organisations trying to do similar things (i.e. running robotics competitions, building competition-running software, running a STEM outreach programme with volunteers).

-## Smallpeice Summer School

-These sponsors support us in running the week-long Smallpeice [Summer School][summer-school].

 ### [Smallpeice Trust][smallpeice-website]